pmatarodrigues/pmatarodrigues.github.io/blog/blog-posts/flutter-reasons-you-will-fall-in-love.md

 Which means that there’ll be changes and improvements that may demand changes on your code.

-Yes, it’s true that Google’s support to Flutter is impressive but,<br>  despite this fact, the amount of libraries available to be used with Flutter is still low.
+Yes, it’s true that Google’s support to Flutter is impressive but, despite this fact, the amount of libraries available to be used with Flutter is still low.
 It would be very time-consuming for the developers to build the necessary libraries, which ultimately kills the primary purpose of Flutter.